 Review trend tracking that answers "better or worse?"

 Interactive charts for rating movement, topic shifts, and sentiment changes over time.
-Read trends without jumping to bad conclusions, then verify with the reviews behind the line.
+Verify trends by reading the reviews behind the line.

 Key Highlights